webserver-llc/angie-console-light/README.md

 yarn install
 ```

-To build the dashboard run:
+To build the project run:
 ```
 yarn build
 ```
-The result will be placed in `dist/dashboard.html`.
+The result will be placed in `dist/console.html`.

 ### Testing: